 The Cyrene Archaeological Site is facing a vast number of threats from surface water pollution at the site, to the encroachment of housing, crop production, and livestock grazing near and at the site.
 The site has also suffered from some deliberate destruction.
 All of this is because the site has had a complete lack of management and governance due to the resulting fallout from the Libyan Civil War in 2011, ongoing civil war since 2014 and its location in relation to these events.
 The Leptis Magna Archaeological Site had suffered from flooding in the early 1990s, but these issues were shortly resolved.
 During the Libyan Civil War in 2011, there were reports that the site was being used as cover by pro-Gaddafi forces, but this was never confirmed.
 Ghadamès Old Town main issue is that in the 1990s the area was depopulated of its inhabitants and since then there have been maintenance issues with the buildings since are not being lived in and are prone to collapse.

-What UNESCO World Heritage Sites are in Libya?
+UNESCO World Heritage Sites In Libya

 |UNESCO World Heritage Sites in Libya||Year of Inscription; Type|